xRollingRoyceX/yesNoThinking/README.md

 I really dont know i would love some peer review of my code, its about decision making

 its a thought experement really. i hope its easy to understand.

+the Source code can be found in LogicalThinking.Java